 - Family court order, in cases where only one parent has full custody over the child.

-- Certified copies of ID/passport of both parents.
+- Certified copies of ID / passport of both parents.

-- Make an appointment for a visa interview.
 In most of the countries, you will be able to schedule an appointment online.
 However, in some others you will need to make the appointment in person.

-- Pay the visa fee.
 The fee for an Iceland Tourist visa is €60.
 Depending on how the payment is regulated in your country of residence, you may have to pay the fee online when you apply, or in cash at the beginning of your visa interview.

 After the interview, all it is left for you is to wait for the relevant authorities to process your visa application.
-After the processing, you will receive an answer to your application.
+After the processing, you will receive an answer on your application.
 If the answer is positive, you will receive the visa in the form of a sticker affixed in your passport.

 The processing of an Iceland Tourist Visa application takes at most 15 working days.
-Though the period may vary from one country to the other, since Iceland is represented by different embassies, most of the time a decision on your application will be given within 15 days.
+Though the period may vary form one country to the other, since Iceland is represented by different embassies, most of the time a decision on your application will be given within 15 days.

 Iceland Tourist Visa Validity